zhangjianying/cordova-plugin-android-permissions/README.md

 For old Android plugins you (developers) are using may not support this new mechanism or already stop updating.
 So either to find a new plugin to solving this problem, nor trying to add the mechanism in the old plugin.
 If you don't want to do those, you can try this plugin.

+As a convenience we support browser and iOS platforms as well.
+But this plugin will simple reply that any permission checked of requested was granted.

 Installation
 --------